Klamelia: Phylogeny

 When Klamelia was described, Chow and Rich created the subfamily Gobiconodontidae.
 They found Klamelia to be the most derived member due to the shortening of the jaw, but they also found it to be the youngest member of Gobiconodontidae.
 Chow and Rich found Gobiconodontidae to be a basal clade within Triconodonta (now known as Eutriconodonta), and was subsequently placed within Amphilestidae.

 Below is the cladogram created from the results of Chow and Rich, 1984.

 After the description of Ferganodon in 2006 by Martin and Averianov, 2006, the position of Klamelia was reassessed.
 Due to Ferganodon and Klamelia have many synapomorphies in their teeth, most notably the teeth being shaped roughly as a parallelogram, Ferganodon was placed as the closest ancestor to Klamelia, and the new family Klameliidae was erected.
 The study which described Ferganodon found that it contained more plesiomorphies than Klamelia and consequently placed it as the more basal member of Klameliidae.
 Klameliidae is most closely related to the Gobiconodonts.

-Below is the cladogram based off the findings of Martin and Averianov, 2006.
+Below is the cladogram based on the findings of Martin and Averianov, 2006.